emissary-ingress/emissary/docs/reference/configuration.md

 - Ambassador's configuration should be under version control.

-    While you can always read back Ambassador's configuration from `annotation`s or its diagnostic service, it's far better to have a master copy under git or the like.
-Ambassador doesn't do any versioning of its configuration.
+    While you can always read back Ambassador's configuration from `annotation`s or its diagnostic service, Ambassador will not do versioning for you.
+Tools like [Forge](https://forge.sh) can help you maintain proper version control for your services' routing configurations.

 - Be aware that Ambassador tries to not start with a broken configuration, but it's not perfect.